 Yin Yoga was founded by martial arts expert Paulie Zink in the 1970s and developed into what is today by Paul Grilley and Sarah Powers.
 It has roots in both Taoist and Yogic Philosophy.

-Along with asana, the tools of pranayama, meditation and mantra to navigate and transform the physical, energetic and mental body.
+Along with asana, the tools of pranayama, meditation and mantra are used to navigate and transform the physical, energetic and mental body.

-It is balancing to the current world we live in, which is predominately Yang with fast-paced lifestyles and constant overstimulation, bringing harmony and balance.
-It can also help provide balnce to more active, dynamic Yang styles of Hatha yoga.
+It is balancing to the current world we live in, which is predominately Yang, with fast-paced lifestyles and constant overstimulation, Yin Yoga provides harmony and balance.
+It can also help provide balance to more active, dynamic Yang styles of Hatha yoga.